neicnordic/sensitive-data-archive/sda/cmd/sync/sync.md

 ### Service settings

-- `SYNC_CENTERPREFIX`: Prefix of the dataset ID to detect if the dataset was minted locally or not
+- `SYNC_DATASET_WITH_PREFIX`: Prefix of the dataset ID to detect if the dataset was minted locally or not
-- `SYNC_REMOTE_HOST`: URL to the remote API host
+- `SYNC_REMOTE_URL`: URL to the remote API host (including scheme, port, and path)
-- `SYNC_REMOTE_POST`: Port for the remote API host, if other than the standard HTTP(S) ports
 - `SYNC_REMOTE_USER`: Username for connecting to the remote API
 - `SYNC_REMOTE_PASSWORD`: Password for the API user
+- `SYNC_C4GH_PUB_KEY_PATH`: path to the crypt4gh public key to use for reencrypting file headers.

 ### Keyfile settings